m3db/m3/docs/how_to/query.md

 ## Aggregation

 You will notice that in the setup linked above, M3DB has just one unaggregated namespace configured.
 If you want aggregated metrics, you will need to set up an aggregated namespace in M3DB **and** in the m3query configuration.
-It it important to note that all writes go to all namespaces so as long as you include all namespaces in your query config, you will be querying all namespaces.
+It is important to note that all writes go to all namespaces so as long as you include all namespaces in your query config, you will be querying all namespaces.
 Aggregation is done strictly by the query service.
 For example if you have an aggregated namespace setup in M3DB named `metrics_10s_48h`, you can add the following to the query config:

 ```json
 - namespace: metrics_10s_48h